 Figure 2.
-Mode scores for participant rated importance and frequency of all 49 items in the Breakthrough Pain Assessment Questionnaire – Self Report (BTPAQ-SR) for typically developing CYP (8-25 years) with LLC/LTCs.
+Mode scores for participant rated importance and frequency of all 49 items in the Breakthrough Pain Assessment Questionnaire – Self Report (BTPAQ-SR) for typically developing children and young people (8-25 years) with LLC/LTCs.

 The diagnostic algorithm in Section A did not meet the importance threshold, with only 54% of experts rating it between 3–5.
 Similarly, two items failed to reach consensus on both importance and frequency: a) Item 2d: "The following bring on my breakthrough pain: Medications" (Importance consensus: 68%; Frequency: 32%), b) Item 10k: "My breakthrough pain feels like: Splitting" (Importance: 64%; Frequency: 34%)